By:

 We are in a busy world – a zone where days and nights are intervened together through global economics and dynamic time zones.
 Work and recreation are no longer time-bound, extending through long nights.

 Buildings and lifestyles are changing rapidly keeping in tune with globalization in an era of intense competition and faster time-cycles for every activity.
-Architecture and buildings are rapidly evolving to keep pace with change – from smarter technologies, cleaner environment to energy-efficient and dynamically responsive buildings – and are no longer static mute spectators but are active and participative.
+Architecture and buildings are rapidly evolving to keep pace with change – from smarter technologies, and cleaner environments to energy-efficient and dynamically responsive buildings – and are no longer static mute spectators but are active and participative.
 Artificial intelligence and Iot have added new dimensions to an otherwise un-animated space.

-Facade design and façade lighting industry is also rapidly evolving leaps and bounds.
+Facade design and façade lighting industry is also rapidly evolving by leaps and bounds.
 Apart from being “simply beautiful”, it has now moved on to be responsive communicative and adaptive.
-From simple modules of analysing glare due to sunlight, it has moved further to assimilate climatic data, responds to changes in weather, etc.
+From simple modules of analysing glare due to sunlight, it has moved further to assimilate climatic data, respond to changes in weather, etc.

 Lighting too is communicative and creative.
-It not only adds magic to the building but also builds identity not only to the edifice it represents, but also creates a story line to a cityscape.
+It not only adds magic to the building but also builds identity not only to the edifice it represents but also creates a storyline to a cityscape.
 From static to dynamic, from muted to being a statement, both facade and façade lighting became primary, “identity makers”.

 In short, façades are also a great advertising tool.
 The changes in the industry are rapid and I’m sure that the emerging possibilities will be mind-blowing.

-The Huge Display Boards (An Example of Media Façade) on One Side of the Project
+Media Façade Lighting The Huge Display Boards (An Example of Media Façade) on One Side of the Project

 Ice cube – a dining lounge destination, is an elegant glass cube-like structure and is the first of its kind in Hubli city.
 The building seamlessly holds all three spaces with one another, yet allows each to hold its own space.
 The façade is designed to complement the character of the building by defining the spaces within.

-The ground floor houses the fine dining restaurant which has ceiling to floor glass panels which give an indoor-outdoor connect.
+The ground floor houses the fine dining restaurant which has ceiling-to-floor glass panels which give an indoor-outdoor connect.
 The bar lounge space on the first floor is intentionally designed to be located on the road facing terrace.
 It has a toughened glass floor with lighting below it.
 A roof of clear laminated glass and vast sliding glass panels bring in the breeze and panoramic views.

 QUICK FACTS: